ashleycawley/raspberry-pi-status/TO-DO.md

 # To Do List

+- Make the server-side web page auto refresh so that it updates for the user.

 - Line 14 add comment to tell user that ~ is already assumed and no trailing slash.

 - Line 18 inform user that this is the username on the remote server